 “The ultimate solution will be to develop new methods for pain relief that don’t require addictive drugs.
 The HEAL initiative is looking into non-opioid treatments for neuropathic pain, including chronic pain and migraine, inflammatory pain, and visceral pain.”

-To learn more, click here for additional NAS-related blog content.
+To learn more, click here for additional NAS-related content.